EerikSaksi/stat_buff/timelog.md

 - Added new changes to ER diagram
 - Finished first prototype of group events feed
 - Added workout tracking
 - Had meeting.
 We had a long discussion about whether tracking workouts and tracking exercises should be a separate action, or a simultaneous one.
 My supervisor had a good argument that you need to workout to track exercises, and that it is confusing to do both at the same time.
 My argument was that I want the user to realize that their contribution is based on both their strength but also how hard they workout (rewarding performance but also effort).
 I also want the action of tracking workouts to be as easy as possible as this is done frequently.
 - Should strength be rewarded?
 Yes long term, people see the progress
 - Should workouts and strength exercises be tracked together
 - Chat

 ## Dec 8 (4 hours)

 - Started working on the workout animations

 ## Dec 12 (3 hours)

 - Finished workout animations

 ## Dec 13 (6 hours)

 - Trying to make workouts save values to the database so that progress isn't just local
 - On a side note, I tried to get some database functions working again, as they had some reusable logic that I could use to save the damage dealt by an enemy.
 - I realized that the reason that my functions hadn't been working was because I declared them as immutable, which meant that the compiler assumes that same args -> same output, which isn't suitable for a function that queries the database (as these values might change).

-## Dec 14
+## Dec 14 (6 hours)

 - Workouts now deal damage that is reflected in the view
 - Finally finished the animation of dealing damage to the enemy